-Stakeholder Importance of Stakeholder Needs and Expectation of the Shareholder Value Created for our Stakeholders in 2022 Relevant Responses through Capital LBFL has strong research units which rigorously analyze market data and economic trends to produce weekly and monthly market pulse and other research papers to educate the investors and prospective LBFL clients papers to educate the investors and prospective LBFL clients Stakeholder Importance of Stakeholder Needs and Expectation of the Shareholder Value Created for our Stakeholders in 2022 Relevant Responses through Capital Employees Employees are considered LBFL's most valuable asset and key to LBFL's continued success.
+Stakeholder Importance of Needs and Expectation Value Created for our Relevant Responses Stakeholder of the Shareholder Stakeholders in 2022 through Capital LBFL has strong research units which rigorously analyze market data and economic trends to produce weekly and monthly market pulse and other research papers to educate the investors and prospective LBFL clients

+Stakeholder Importance of Stakeholder Needs and Expectation of the Shareholder Value Created for our Stakeholders in 2022 Relevant Responses through Capital Employees Employees are considered LBFL's most valuable asset and key to LBFL's continued success.
 Employees are deemed key stakeholders as they drive LBFL's business forward.
 They wish to grow with the Company and develop their careers to that they aspire to be, hand-in-hand, whilst the Company progresses.
-Career development opportunities Adequate training facilities Effective performance management and recognition Effective employee relations A healthy and safe work environment All employees of the company received formal performance and career development reviews during 2021.
-A significant number of contractual employees have been absorbed under Management Cadre as well The employees underwent a total of 15,273 man-hours of training during the year 2022 on various knowledge-building programs LBFL has followed a systematic approach to the identification of high performers among its employees to motivate them with good incentive bonus and promotion if deserved and promoted 213 employees in 2022 LBFL's approach to employee relations ensures that it recognizes its employees' rights to fair and equitable employment practices and to freedom of association LBFL provides the training necessary to ensure that all the Company personnel are sensitive to the importance of Health, Safety and Environment requirements Human Capital (page 198) Social and Relationship Capital (page 221) Stakeholder Importance of Stakeholder Needs and Expectation of the Shareholder Value Created for our Stakeholders in 2022 Relevant Responses through Capital Suppliers and Business Partners Material suppliers have become increasingly important to LBFL with the expansion of its network and increasing requirement for stationery and other related supplies.
+Career development opportunities Adequate training facilities Effective performance management and recognition Effective employee relations A healthy and safe work environment Human Capital (page 198) Social and Relationship Capital (page 221) Stakeholder Importance of Stakeholder Needs and Expectation of the Shareholder Value Created for our Stakeholders in 2022 Relevant Responses through Capital Suppliers and Business Partners Material suppliers have become increasingly important to LBFL with the expansion of its network and increasing requirement for stationery and other related supplies.
 Compliance to contractual terms.
 LBFL operates with its suppliers based on a registered supplier list, which ensures LBFL's expectation of quality versus price is maintained while dealing with reputed parties in a mutually benefiting manner.
 The Company is committed to comply with all the contractual regulations with its suppliers and timely payment for supplies is its reputation.
 Social and Relationship Capital (page 221)

-Stakeholder Importance of Stakeholder Needs and Expectation of the Shareholder Value Created for o Relevant Responses through Capital Lenders Funding providers, mostly LBFL's banking partners are an important component of LBFL's business as they support LBFL in meeting funding needs, when need arises.
+Stakeholder Importance of Needs and Expectation Value Created for our Relevant Responses Stakeholder of the Shareholder Stakeholders in 2022 through Capital Lenders Funding providers, mostly LBFL's banking partners are an important component of LBFL's business as they support LBFL in meeting funding needs, when need arises.
 It is necessary to sustain a continued relationship, which will yield mutual benefit for both parties.
-Competitive interest rate Compliance to contractual terms Building business relationships Providing the lende with market compe interest rate on the invested fund Meticulously compl with all the contracterm and condition: Treasury division is always keen to build and maintain long trelationship with the lenders titive r y tual s 195)
+Competitive interest rate Compliance to contractual terms Building business relationships Providing the lenders with market competitive interest rate on their invested fund Meticulously comply with all the contractual term and conditions Treasury division is always keen to build and maintain long term relationship with the lenders Financial Capital (page 195) Social and Relationship Capital (page 221)